 During two-year Nordic Master in Maritime Engineering you will study at two different universities, which are part of the Nordic Five Tech Alliance.

-When you apply for the programme, you must apply via DTU's electronic system for application, no matter which study track you wish to do or at which university you want to start.
+When you apply for the programme, you must apply via Aalto's electronic system for application, no matter which study track you wish to do or at which university you want to start.
 In the application you must indicate your first (starting) university and your study track.
 If you are accepted by the Nordic Master in Maritime Engineering consortium admission board, your application dossier will be transferred to the university where you will be enrolled for your first year.

 You will also receive an admission letter from your first university.
 Your application dossier will subsequently be transferred to the university that is responsible for the second part of your study track.